-All of the music stands in the music building that belong to the Department of Music are, under no circumstances, to be used or any function outside the building without the prior permission of the hall manager who will "check out" stands as needed.
+All of the music stands in the McIntyre Music building that belong to the Department of Music are, under no circumstances, to be used or any function outside the building without the prior permission of the hall manager who will "check out" stands as needed.

 Work-Study Program and Student Employment